CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 ![Impact of Resolution on Denoiser Performance](img/charts/DenoiserTimeasPixelsIncrease.png)

-The filter size impacts the performance slightly, but the slope of the time increase is not too steep.
+The filter size impacts the performance very slightly (notice that the variation doesn't exceed 0.1s), and the slope of the time increase is not too steep.

 ![Impact of Filter Size on Denoiser Performance](img/charts/HowFilterSizeAffectsPerformance.png)

+Therefore, I conclude that even scaled denoising has very little effect on the runtime of the pathtracer.
+This makes sense, comparatively, since, for n pixels, a pathtracer runs i (iterations) times for each pixel n (with greater compute needs), while a denoiser runs only once for each pixel, with under 1000 surrounding pixel checks for each.
+A kernel will not need to be larger than 1000, since the resolution itself cannot exceed 10,000 before the pathtracer encounters out of memory issues.
+So, to compare runtimes, the pathtracer runs in approximately `O(n*i)`, where `i = 1 -> inf`, while the denoiser runs in approximately `O(n)` time, where i is constant since it will always be under 1,000 (unless memory constraints are removed).

 Bloopers
 ========